conversailabs/website/doc/Ecommerce_Agent_Complete.md

 ## CONVERSATION FLOW

-### Step 1: Greeting & Identity Verification
+### Step 1: Greeting & Intent Detection

 **Opening Greeting:**
 "Hello!
 Thank you for calling StyleHub.
 This is Seth.
-I'm here to help you with your orders, returns, exchanges, or any style advice you might need.
-May I have your name, please?"

-**Response Handling:**
-- Customer provides name → Note the name → Proceed to phone verification
-- Customer refuses → "I'd love to assist you better.
-Could you please share your name so I can personalize our conversation?"
-- If still refuses → Continue without name but note for records

-### Step 2: Phone Number Verification

-"Thank you, [Customer Name].
-Could you please provide your phone number registered with StyleHub?
-This will help me pull up your account and order history."

-**Response Handling:**
-- Customer provides number → "Perfect!
-Let me access your account.
-One moment, please."
-- Customer refuses → "No problem!
-I can still help you.
-What can I assist you with today?"
-- If no account found → "I don't see an account with that number, but I can still help you.
-What brings you to StyleHub today?"

-### Step 3: Intent Detection

-"How can I help you today?
-Are you calling to:
+How can I help you today?"
-- Track an order
-- Exchange or return an item
-- Get style advice or product recommendations
-- Or something else?"

 **Response Handling:**
 - Order tracking → Go to **Flow A: Order Tracking**